KSAH-42/RabbitOM/README.md

 client.Options.DeliveryMode = RTSPDeliveryMode.Tcp; // Configure the transport layer

-client.StartCommunication(); // Handle the auto reconnection in case of network failure
+client.StartCommunication(); // None blocking call: handle the auto reconnection in case of network failure

 Console.WriteLine("Press any keys to close the application");